oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 [device-b schema](blinky/device-b.jidl).

 #### 6. Resolve device schema
-With suitable infrastructure the "device-b" schema could be used as-is, with the device retrieving all referenced type definitions by namespace.
-But without dynamic resolution infrastructure we can copy all referenced definitions into a single schema ([device-b_resolved](blinky/device-b_resolved.jidl)).
+With suitable infrastructure the "device-b" schema is used directly, with the device retrieving all referenced type definitions by namespace.
+If the device cannot resolve references it will need a single schema ([device-b_resolved](blinky/device-b_resolved.jidl)) containing all referenced definitions.
-The resolved schema is normally generated using schema tools, but can be created by manually copying definitions from the referenced actuator profile and language spec schemas.
-(For testing convenience the resolved schema may also be stored in machine-readable [JADN](blinky/device-b_resolved.jadn) and [JSON Schema](blinky/device-b_resolved.json) formats.
+The resolved schema is normally generated using schema tools, but can be created manually by copying definitions from the referenced schemas.
+For testing convenience the resolved schema may also be stored in machine-readable [JADN](blinky/device-b_resolved.jadn) or [JSON Schema](blinky/device-b_resolved.json) formats.

 #### 7. Create test data
 Create four directories "Good-command", "Good-response", "Bad-command", and "Bad-response" in the directory containing the resolved schema.
 Create good and invalid test messages in these locations.
 Using a standard directory structure allows testing software to locate and validate test data for multiple profiles.
+Note that in some cases a message may be either good or bad depending on the capabilities of the device and whether conformance requires support for the capability.

 #### 8. Validate test data
 The Python script [test-poc.py](test-poc.py) will validate test data against the schema for all projects.